pgRouting/workshop/docs/basic/sql_function.rst

   :width: 300pt
   :alt: From |ch7_place_1| to |ch7_place_2|

-Visualy, with the route diplayed with arrows, it can be found that there are arrows that do not match the directionality of the route.
+Visually, with the route displayed with arrows, it can be found that there are arrows that do not match the directionality of the route.

 To have correct directionality, the ending point of a geometry must match the starting point of the next geometry

-* Inspecting the a detail of the results of `Exercise 2: Route geometry (human readable)`_
+* Inspecting the detail of the results of `Exercise 2: Route geometry (human readable)`_

   * Rows **59** to **61** do not match that criteria